ultralytics/ultralytics/docs/modes/predict.md

 ## Plotting results

-You can use `plot()` function of `Result` object to plot results on in image object.
-It plots all components(boxes, masks, classification probabilities, etc.) found in the results object.
+You can the `plot()` method of a `Result` objects to plot predictions.
+It plots all prediction types (boxes, masks, keypoints, probabilities, etc.) contained in the `Results` object.

 !!! example "Plotting"